itsmejlee/Automate-SpeedTest-Using-Fast-CLI/resources/automate-using-task-scheduler.md

 # Windows Task Scheduler
-Is a built in feature in Windows environment where you can automate task such as patching, reporting and etc.
+Is a built in feature in Windows where you can automate task such as patching, reporting and etc.

 ## 1. Open Task Scheduler
 Click Create Task